Characters that appeared in Tite Kubo's Bleach

 - Large Ham: A Luchador who acts like he's theatrically performing for a wrestling crowd even when there's no-one around to watch.
 Turns out this is part of his power, since he's revived by the cheers of his fan(s).

 - Shoot the Medic First: You can take him down, but he'll just get back up.
 It's his one-man fanclub that has to go down first, since his cheers revive and empower Mask.
 This is harder to achieve than it sounds.
 James can heal from basically any injury, and even regenerate from nothing so long as Mask continues to exist.
 Both have to be killed at the same time (more or less) for their deaths to stick.

-- Villainous Friendship: He will chat casually with James while knocking out captain-level Shinigami.
+- Villainous Friendship: He will chat casually with James while knocking out captain-level Soul Reapers.

 - Wrestler in All of Us: He mostly fights like a luchador.